selmeci/dgraph-tonic/README.md

 let assigned = txn.mutate(mu).await.expect("failed to create data");
 ```

 Sometimes, you only want to commit a mutation, without querying anything further.
 In such cases, you can use `txn.mutate_and_commit_now(mu)` to indicate that the mutation must be immediately committed.
-Txn object is also consumed in this case.
+Txn object is being consumed in this case.

 ### Run a query